Irregular Brown Spots: Causes, Diagnosis & Treatment

 Preventing dark spots on the skin involves a combination of protective measures, lifestyle choices, and skincare practices.

-While complete prevention might not be possible in all cases, especially if genetics are involved, you can reduce your risk of developing dark spots on the skin by:
+While complete prevention might not be possible in all cases, especially if genetics are involved, you can reduce your risk of developing dark spots on the skin by adopting the following habits:

 - Applying sunscreen with broad-spectrum protection (against UVA and UVB rays) and high SPF daily, even on cloudy days.